remarkjs/react-markdown/readme.md

 have bugs with how they handle markdown.
 `react-markdown` uses a syntax tree to build the virtual dom which allows for updating only the changing DOM instead of completely overwriting.
-And `react-markdown` is 100% CommonMark (optionally GFM) compliant and has the syntax extensions and plugins you may want.
+`react-markdown` is 100% CommonMark (optionally GFM) compliant and has extensions to support custom syntax.

 ## Use